Definition of fire-walking in English:

-The practice of walking barefoot over a substance such as hot stones or wood ashes, often as part of a traditional ceremony.
+The practice of walking barefoot over something such as hot stones or wood ashes, often as part of a traditional ceremony.

 - To show their enthusiasm for the corporate team, the employees were asked to engage in the ritual of fire-walking - literally to walk barefooted across a bed of white-hot coals.